 In the event that a request issued over the interface fails, or an error is reported, the LIPF should raise an alert in the appropriate LI Operations and Management (O&M) system.
 Further procedures (e.g. retrying a failed request) are left to CSP policy to define.

-A failure of LI shall not impact the target's or other users' services.5.2.2 Usage for realising LI_X1
+A failure of LI shall not impact the target's or other users' services.

+In general, and unless otherwise specified, the function playing the role of the "NE" (i.e IRI-POI, CC-TF, IRI-TF, MDF2 or MDF3) shall:

+- Accept CreateDestination and ModifyDestination messages regardless of the DeliveryType

+- Reject ActivateTask/ModifyTask messages that contain DIDs that do not reference Destinations that have been created via a CreateDestination message; Destinations shall be created before they are used.

+- Reject ActivateTask/ModifyTask messages that do not result in at least one valid DID for their DeliveryType (e.g. at least one valid DID for an X2 delivery destination for an "X2Only" Task).
+Additional DIDs for Destinations of other DeliveryTypes (e.g.a DID for an X3 Destination for an "X2Only" Task) shall be accepted, but a ReportTaskIssue message may be sent to indicate the mismatch.

+Unless otherwise specified, the DeliveryType "X2andX3" shall not be used for Tasks.

+5.2.2 Usage for realising LI_X1

 For the purposes of realising LI_X1 between the LIPF and a POI, MDF or TF, the LIPF plays the role of the “ADMF” as defined in ETSI TS 103 221-1 [7] reference model (clause 4.2), and the POI, MDF or TF plays the role of the “NE”.

+In general, and unless otherwise specified, the ADMF shall:

+When the provisioning of a IRI-POI/IRI-TF/MDF2 is needed to meet the requirements of the warrant, send an ActivateTask with “X2Only” and DID for an X2 delivery over LI_X1 to each of the relevant functions..

+When the provisioning of a CC-POI/CC-TF/MDF3 is needed to meet the requirements of the warrant, send an ActivateTask with “X3Only” and DID for X3 delivery over LI_X1 to each of the relevant functions.

+When both of the above are required, the ADMF shall send each independently to each relevant function.

 5.2.3 Usage for realising LI_X1 (management)